sigp/lighthouse/book/src/faq.md

 ### I have a low peer count and it is not increasing

-If you cannot find *ANY* peers at all, it is likely that you have incorrect testnet configuration settings.
+If you cannot find *ANY* peers at all.
+It is likely that you have incorrect testnet configuration settings.
 Ensure that the network you wish to connect to is correct (the beacon node outputs the network it is connecting to in the initial boot-up log lines).
 On top of this, ensure that you are not using the